mahjnalisha/react-hooks/README.md

 # REACT HOOKS
-Hooks are the functions to use the functional components in the react Hooks are the class components
+- Hooks are the functions to use the functional components in the react.
+- Hooks are the class components.

 # useState Hooks
 - is a function to add state in the functional components . values or variables